Golden Point - Chinamans Point to Expedition Pass Walk

 About the walk

-Distance: Approximately 4 km.
+Distance: Approximately 4.6 km return.
 Allow two and a half hours.

 From the Castlemaine Tourist Information Centre, drive 5.2 km along the Highway to Chewton, and turn left along Golden Point Road for 1.4 km to Chinamans Point Road.
 The walk begins at a "carpark" between high gravel mounds (the remnants of dredging and gravel extraction).
 The trail follows Forest Creek north, upstream to Expedition Pass Reservoir for approximately 2 kilometres.
 Some of the walk is along unformed tracks.
 The walk is not suitable for wet weather, when the creek crossings may be impassable.